 Estate & gift planning: A donor advised fund is the ideal tool for charitable giving planning, offering the ultimate in flexibility in wills, trusts, etc.

-For more information, contact Karen Goff, (901) 261-2141, or click the link above to the Hope Foundation Donor Advised Fund webpage.
+For more information, contact Jay Phebus, (901) 261-2141, or click the link above to the Hope Foundation Donor Advised Fund webpage.

 In addition to tithing, donors may give to ministries in Christ Church that have approved funds for designated gifts.
 The gifts are used for compelling programs that require help above and beyond the annual operating budget.